teamreflex/laravel-repository/README.md

 Laravel 5 Repositories is used to abstract the data layer, making our application more flexible to maintain.

+**Deprecated:** This was only forked to make it fit a project directory structure.
+Stupid, I know.
+Just use andersao/l5-repository or rinvex/laravel-repositories.

 You want to know a little more about the Repository pattern?
 [Read this great article](http://bit.ly/1IdmRNS).

 ## Fork